Izenda7Series/docs/ui/doc_data_model_relationships_and_schema.rst

        Source Field in that order for the dropdown boxes to populate conveniently.

+       User should input the positionID to define the priority of each relationship when querying data.
+(This option is available from version 2.16.0).

 #.
 Continue to add more relationships.
 #.
 Click the Save button at the top.